When did you start running?

 How does sports massage therapy help?

 Running takes it’s toll on my body so sports massage helps repair and prep me for the next lot of training.
-Primarily I keep on top of niggles so that they don’t develop into injuries whether that’s being pummelled or being given rehab advice.
+Primarily it keeps on top of niggles so that they don’t develop into injuries whether that’s being pummelled or being given rehab advice.

 What’s next in terms of goals?